velescore/veles-wiki/docs/README.md

 # Veles Core Wiki documentation
 This directory contains documentation about the Veles Core Wiki itself and guidelines about writing Veles Core Wiki articles.
+We recommend read the [Veles Wiki Contributing documentation](https://github.com/mdfkbtc/veles-wiki/blob/master/docs/CONTRIBUTING.md) to learn more about contributing rules and customs.

 ## The Markdown Format
 The wiki pages need to be authored using the [Markdown](https://daringfireball.net/projects/markdown/) format,